-Our Internet policy also covers how the Internet is used and the safeguarding measures in place surrounding the community's use of the Internet.
-The school uses monitoring and filtering devices to prevent the misuse of the Internet.
+Our internet policy also covers how the internet is used and the safeguarding measures in place surrounding the community's use of the internet.
+The school uses monitoring and filtering devices to prevent the misuse of the internet.
 We review on a regular basis the effectiveness' of filtering and monitoring systems, via our Central IT Team.
 We also ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and are able to manage them effectively, knowing how to escalate concerns when identified.

-In the EYFS, the use of mobile phones and personal cameras and devices is not allowed.
-Staff must lock their phones in the relevant staff rooms/pigeon holes during school time (see separate standalone EYFS Policy on Use of Devices).
+In the EYFS, the use of mobile phones and personal cameras and other devices with imaging and sharing capabilities is not allowed.
+Staff must lock their phones in the relevant staff rooms/pigeonholes during school time (see separate standalone EYFS Policy on Use of Devices).